storageos/storageos.github.io/_includes/k8s/custom-install.md

 There are a variety of flavours, versions and particularities in the container orchestrator scope.
 Because of this, StorageOS installation procedures aim to be flexible so they can fit different needs depending on the environment, preferences or requirements.
-The StorageOS cluster operator makes the installation easier by delegating the responsibility of the installation to its logic.
-If you want to see and alter the installation of StorageOS, the following examples give you that capacity.
+The StorageOS cluster operator simplifies the installation by implementing automated install.
+You can review and adapt the StorageOS install in the following examples.
 Feel free to extend and modify the publicly available examples.

 ### Installation with Native Drivers (default)